Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model: Appendix A

-This model constitutes one realization of the same representation of the Temperley-Lieb algebra~\cite{smtla,smbaxterbook,smmartin}, a special case of the construction made by Batchelor and Barber~\cite{smbarber}, for the ${\rm SU(2s+1)}$ spin-$s$ chain.
+This model constitutes one realization of the same representation of the Temperley-Lieb algebra~\cite{tla,baxterbook,martin}, a special case of the construction made in Ref.~\cite{barber} for the ${\rm SU(2s+1)}$ spin-$s$ chain.
 More precisely, it is unitarily equivalent to the ${\rm SU(4)}$ spin-$3/2$ ferromagnetic chain, with Hamiltonian